 Several savings deals make tickets for CGN pleasure boat cruises on Lake Geneva in Switzerland cheaper.
-Day tickets, half-fare and junior cards are generally the cheapest deals with best savings for families.
-Pleasure boat cruises on Lake Geneva is a fun and relaxing way to enjoy the beauty of the Lac Léman region of Switzerland and France.
+Day tickets, half-fare, and junior cards are generally the cheapest deals with the best savings for families.
+Pleasure boat cruises on Lake Geneva are a fun and relaxing way to enjoy the beauty of the Lac Léman region of Switzerland and France.
 Several ticket deals are available to reduce the cost of excursions on lake boats.
 Children can go for free with the Junior Card while adults can often save with the Swiss transportation system half-fare card.
 The Mouettes passenger ferries in Geneva city is only the price of a standard municipal bus fare.

 Tickets for Lake Geneva Pleasure Boat Cruises

 CGN Lac Léman has a monopoly on pleasure and transportation boats cruising on Lake Geneva between Switzerland and France.
 However, all ticket prices must be approved by local authorities, especially as the neighboring cantons are actually subsidizing the running cost of the pleasure boats, which are very important for the local tourism sector.

 Tickets for Lake Geneva pleasure boats may be bought from CGN ticket windows at landings in larger cities and towns, or on board – the prices are the same.
 However, tickets must be purchased before boarding for the ferry boats between Lausanne and Evian, Lausanne and Thonon, and Nyon and Yvoire – these boats are usually blue and whiter rather than the all-while pleasure boats.
 Cash and all major credit cards are accepted.
 Tickets are also available through most outlets selling Swiss train tickets if the cruise is an extensions to a railway journey.

 It is also possible to buy most tickets and make boat restaurant reservations online from CGN.